-The fee is $100 per person - both drivers and passengers.
-The fee includes five days of guided rides, dinners on Monday,Wednesday, and Friday, continental breakfast Tuesday through Friday mornings, an official Jamboree T-shirt, entry into the prize drawings and more.
-Please note that after September 10, 2018, the rider and passenger fee will increase to $125.
+$120.00 is the fee is per person - both driver and passenger.
+The fee includes five days of guided rides, dinners on Monday and Friday, full breakfast Tuesday through Friday mornings, an official Jamboree T-shirt, entry into the prize drawings each day and covers the cedit card fees and the processing costs.

 What is the difference between a Beginner, Intermediate and Advanced ride?

 Beginner: These rides are almost wholly on dirt roads in the Paiute system.
 Some of the beginner rides may include short moderately steep sections or switchbacks.

 Intermediate: Intermediate rides generally include some road and ATV trail portions with some steep, rough or challenging trails.
 A ride may also be intermediate in nature due to its length.

 Advanced: Advanced rides will generally include portions that are steep, rough, and otherwise difficult to maneuver.
 In some cases, rides are listed as advanced because of the length of the ride.

 Can I get a refund or registration fees?

 We understand that it may not always be possible to join us for the Jamboree even after you have registered.
 Under the refund policy, $10.00 from each registration is non-refundable before September 1st.
 After September 1st you will only be refunded $60.00 of your $120.00.

 There are two areas that are popular for dry camping during the Jamboree.
 The first is an open field behind the Comfort Inn hotel on the south end of Richfield.
 There is a small fee to camp behind the hotel.
 Please call 435-893-0119 for information about the area behind the Comfort Inn.
 The second area past the freeway on the north end of town (exit 40 on I-70).
 This area is BLM land and there is no fee to camp but it is a bit more removed.
 Dry camping will NOT be available at the Sevier County Fairgrounds.